RoboJackets/robocup-software/docs/source/tutorial.rst

 * Many of the nodes have an environment variable set for their "node"_main.cpp.
 (HINT: There is a connection between the nodes that have these variables and the nodes that are returned by the ROS CLI)
 * Each of the nodes that have a source variable are added in the CMake file as `target_sources`

+You may have started noticing the pattern of adding to the key sections of the CMake files.
+You need to find the parts of the file where the other nodes are located and follow the format for your own node.
+While it is important to understand the meaning of each section, you will eventually learn as you gain experience.
+As explained earlier, CMake files are build files for the directory.
+So check if you need to make additions to the ``robocup-software/soccer/src`` and ``robocup-software/soccer`` CMake files.
+Follow the pattern mentioned above.

+You're almost there!
+One more step to go before acquiring all the necessities to create your own node.
+Launch files in ROS are a convenient way of starting up multiple nodes, setting initial parameters, and other requirements.
+Find the launch directory and explore the file that would pertain to where your node would be located.
+As you already know, follow the pattern for the other nodes that are functionally similar to your node.

+Now you have everything you need to know to create the SoccerMom node.
+Take your time since this is the other code heavy section of this tutorial.
+Remember, when you run into issues, your order of question-asking should be:

+#.
+Google

+#.
+Fellow new members

+#.
+Software lead

+#.
+Anyone the SW lead takes advice from

 .. note::

    Since you have made changes to the C++ part of our codebase, you must build it again to test your node.
 This may take a while, so be patient and proactive with your changes.
 If you forgot how to build the codebase, go to the Getting Started page.